 - 1. Cognition, Development, and Instruction.
-This area of study equips students with the theoretical background and research methodologies in cognition and human development, and blends this knowledge with issues of instruction and schooling. - Curriculum and Instruction.
-This area of study offers specializations in curriculum design and evaluation; literacy language and schooling; social studies education; mathematics education; and science education. - 3.
+This program equips students with the theoretical background and research methodologies in cognition and human development, and blends this knowledge with issues of instruction and schooling. - 2.
+Curriculum and Instruction.
+This area of study offers specializations in curriculum design and evaluation; literacy; language and schooling; social studies education; mathematics education; and science education. - 3.
 Exceptionality.
-This area of study offers specializations in School Psychology and in Special Education. - Measurement, Statistics, and Evaluation.
-This area emphasizes theoretical and applied training in educational statistics, psychometric theory, and evaluation. - Educational Policy.
-This area of study focuses on the formation, implementation, and effects of education policy (programs, laws, regulations).
+This area of study offers specializations in School Psychology and in Special Education. - 4.
+Measurement, Statistics, and Evaluation.
+This area emphasizes theoretical and applied training in educational statistics, psychometric theory, and evaluation. - 5.
+Educational Policy.
+The formation, implementation, and effects of education policy (programs, laws, regulations).